A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Discussion

-For the thick disc, with its characteristics (compactness, dropping density in the outer Galaxy, thickness, large distinction in velocity dispersion elliposoid with the thin disc, and no flare) the thick disc formation which is favored is a formation from a turbulent gas disc in the early Galaxy, as proposed by \cite{Bournaud2009}.
+With its various characteristics (compactness, dropping density in the outer Galaxy, thickness, large distinction in velocity dispersion ellipsoid with the thin disc, and no flare), we favour the scenario where the thick disc is formed from a turbulent gas disc in the early Galaxy, as proposed by \cite{Bournaud2009}.